 - Chicken feet

-Now fill the pot with water until the carcass and the bones are completely covered by at least 2-3 inches.
+Now fill the pot with filtered water until the carcass and the bones are completely covered by at least 2-3 inches.
 Then top it off with 3-4 tablespoons of apple cider vinegar.

 Once your turkey carcass bone broth is fully cooked, strain, strain, strain.
 You want to get all the pieces of bone out of the broth, so make sure to strain it well.
 A fine sieve or a sheet of muslin is a good tool for this job.

 Or, if you just want to keep it as simple as possible, don’t add anything at all!

-Old and sore dog?: Add Asta Zan-14 to your dog’s bone broth and help relieve his joint pain.
-It works as a natural anti-inflammatory and antioxidant for your dog.
+Old/sore dog: Add Green Eggs to help relieve his joint pain.
+It works as a natural anti-inflammatory for your dog.

-Depending on how big your batch is and how much room you’ve got in your fridge, either keep it in the pot and serve it to your dog over the next few days, or separate it into smaller containers.
-I don’t like to keep it in the fridge for more than a few days, so if you’ve made a ton, just separate it into mason jars and put it in the freezer.
-At dinner time, just take out your pot or container and spoon 2 or 3 good spoonfuls over your dog’s dinner and watch him go crazy for the taste!
+Storage depends on how big your batch is and how much room you’ve got in your fridge.
+You can either keep it in the pot and serve it to your dog over the next few days, or separate it into smaller containers.

+Don’t keep it in the fridge for more than a few days.
+So if you’ve made a ton, just separate it into mason jars and put it in the freezer.
+At mealtimes, just spoon 2 or 3 good spoonfuls over your dog’s dinner and watch him go crazy for the taste!